-We will treat this bill thoroughly, and give its fair shot, from its philosophical and legal aspects to economic (a price to be paid in long articles, no out of context soundbites here).
-To describe this embarrassing bill that passed the third reading in Knesset (a bill passing the third reading becomes law), let me simply quote one of the most vocal supporters of the bill, who shouted praises to it (and himself and others responsible for getting it passed) on social networks.
+We will treat this bill thoroughly, and give it a fair shot, from its philosophical and legal aspects to its economics (a price to be paid in long articles, no out of context soundbites here).
+To describe this embarrassing bill that passed the third reading in Knesset (a bill passing the third reading becomes law), let me simply quote one of the most vocal supporters of the bill, who shouted praises to it (and to himself and others responsible for getting it passed) on social networks.

 The “Popcorn Bill” passed – They will no longer be able exploit us at theaters, concerts and sporting events.